School of Computing. Dublin City University.

 If you're the kind of person who is going to be upset by other people's political and religious ideas, then please do not go there.
 Just take it as read that Humphrys has political and religious ideas you don't agree with, and go away.
 Because so does everybody, if you really get to know them.

 In summary, I'm secular and pro-West.
 An atheist and a neo-conservative.
 There, that should offend everybody.
 For more, see the site above.

 How I feel about the logical basis of all religions (including Christianity and Islam).

-For a long exposition, see the site above.
+For a long exposition, see my site.